-But all too often, we see originators miss revenue opportunities from prospects that need more personal attention.
-Studies confirm this need as they demonstrate that most sale conversions happen after five follow-ups.
+However, most originators miss revenue opportunities because they ignore giving personal attention.
+Studies confirm that most conversions require five touches or follow-ups.
 Sadly, most originators give up after making only one or two attempts.

 Streamline your business and free up your time to engage and convert your mortgage leads with Loanzify POS.